Where Does CBD Come From?

-Hemp and cannabis are both beneficial plants that can positively improve one’s life.
+Where Does CBD Come From? – Hemp and cannabis are both beneficial plants that can impact one’s life.
 Then, there are cannabinoids like Cannabidiol (CBD) that can be extracted from industrial hemp and cannabis.
 Where CBD comes from is interesting to many because it is derived from more than one source.

 Oftentimes, when the term ‘cannabis’ is used, it is normally meant to describe a Cannabis Sativa plant that was grown for its psychoactive effects and THC-rich trichomes.
 Whereas, when the term ‘hemp’ is used, it is typically meant to describe a Cannabis Sativa plant that contains very low levels of THC.

 In addition, unlike whole cannabis plants, hemp plants are non-psychoactive.
 This is why individuals do not feel high after consuming hemp-based products.
 However, hemp contains various potential benefits just like cannabis plants do.
 Then, the parts of hemp plants that are commonly consumed include its seeds, fibers, and oils.

 Not only do cannabis plants contain several cannabinoids like CBD, they also contain terpenes and other phytocannabinoids.

 Furthermore, one 1976 study summed up the classification of hemp and cannabis by stating the following: “…both hemp varieties and marijuana varieties are of the same genus, Cannabis, and the same species, Cannabis Sativa.
 Further, there are countless varieties that fall into additional classifications within the species Cannabis Sativa.”

 Fortunately for us consumers, CBD can be extracted from hemp and cannabis plants.